Naton1/jvm-explorer/README.md

 ## Getting Started

 There are three ways to run the application.
 Execute a provided platform-specific installer, a provided JAR file, or build and run it yourself.
-This application is intended to run on Java 11+ and can attach to JVMs running Java 7+.
+This application is intended to run on **Java 11+** and can attach to JVMs running Java 7+.

 ### Run Installer:

-The platform-specific installers currently support Windows, Linux, and Mac with Intel 64-bit arch.
+The platform-specific installers currently support Windows, Linux, and Mac with Intel 64-bit arch

 1) Download a platform-specific installer (look at file extension) from [the latest release](https://github.com/naton1/jvm-explorer/releases/latest)